sovrynn/ecdo/0-FOUNDATION-THEORY/ecdo-causes/README.md

 ## Nobulart - Ice Accumulation on South Pole [2]

+What if the rotational instability is caused by uneven accumulation of ice mass around the rotational axis?
+My only gripe with this is that the mass of the ice cores relative to the mantle is **extremely** small.

+### Nobulart quotes

 You don't think that that continuous accumulation of condensed polar ice might be sufficient to disrupt the regular equatorial center of mass established by the LLSVP's?
 30 million gigatonnes of offcenter spinning mass must extert some centrifugal force, enough it seems to be affecting the Earth's axis of rotation directly.

 Antarctica’s mass has been seeing a net accumulation over thousands of years as indicated by core samples.
 If the ball is spinning then it seems pretty obvious that 14 million square km of 2km thick ice which is clearly off center must have some weight in the game.
 Other concerns would be accounting for the degree of erosion seen at Giza, Delos, Turkey and elsewhere around the Med if the inundations are only momentary.
 We’d need a lot of those to rack up 50 years worth of karst erosion.
 The account from Crete of two events a few decades apart.
 The theory wasn’t Einstein’s, but rather that of Laplace, Cuvier and Hapgood (Im not aware of Darwin suggesting this).
 If anything, Einstein was an interested detractor, saying he thought the ice mass was insufficient to break a crust/mantle coupling.
 Another thought is that the current destabilization appears to have begun at least 50 years ago - it take time for the flip to accumulate the angular momentum (seen in the TPW westerly drift) prior to the critical point when the decoupling occurs.
 It would seem to me that the same would be true of the reverse motion.
 Can these various factors be satisfactorily explained by a momentary reversal?